curv3d/curv/ideas/language/Loop.md

   in script order.
 Recursive variables are thunked.
 If a recursive variable tries to read an uninitialized sequential variable, then an error occurs.

+Model 1 wins.
+A module is a list of statements, with recursive scope.
+Each statement is either a statement or a generator, but can't be both.
+Allowing a statement to both define bindings *and* generate list values creates unacceptable complexity.

+Sequence expressions can be converted into statements in 2 ways:
+* Convert to a definition.
+The seqex cannot contain generators.
+* Convert to a generator.
+All definitions within the sequex are made local.

 ### Embedding statements in an expression:
 * `let (compound-definition) expr` seems the most obvious.
   You can include assert() and echo(), but not other generators.